warber0x/Libnfc_custom_function/Custom_Function_method_1.md

 ```

-The function "nfc_initiator_SRx" is what the programmer will use and call in his code, when used, it calls  "nfc_initiator_SRx_targets"  but with a little bit instructions before we call the desired function.
-The "nfc_initiator_SRx_targets" is responsible to call what can control RFID reader from "pn53x.c" especially "pn53x_initiator_SRx" but through a struct that libnfc uses for the communication between the low level function (pn53x.c) and high level functions (nfc.c)
+The function "nfc_initiator_SRx" is what the programmer will use and call in his code, when used, it calls  "nfc_initiator_SRx_targets"  with a little custom code added before we call the desired function.
+The function is responsible to call what can control RFID reader.
+All core function reside in "pn53x.c", for us we are concerned about "pn53x_initiator_SRx".
+The function communicate through a struct responsible to make calls between the low level function (pn53x.c) and high level functions (nfc.c)

 6- Open the nfc.c and add these functions: